vishwasnavadak/B-plus-tree-database/README.md

 ## Execution

-Just compile bplus.cpp using any of the compiler like gcc and generate the executable file.
+Just compile bplustree.cpp using any of the compiler like gcc and generate the executable file.
 Run the executable file in command line.